AshishKumar4/FlaxDiff/README.md

 # ![](images/logo.jpeg "FlaxDiff")

+**This project is partially supported by [Google TPU Research Cloud](https://sites.research.google/trc/about/).
+I would like to thank the Google Cloud TPU team for providing me with the resources to train the bigger text-conditional models in multi-host distributed settings.**

 ## A Versatile and simple Diffusion Library

 In recent years, diffusion and score-based multi-step models have revolutionized the generative AI domain.
 However, the latest research in this field has become highly math-intensive, making it challenging to understand how state-of-the-art diffusion models work and generate such impressive images.
 Replicating this research in code can be daunting.